 Once you have entered the required information into our platform, we can then prepare a claim within a day (instead of more than 4 weeks with other advisors).
-After the claim is submitted, HMRC aims to process 95% of claims within 3-4 weeks, however they do not always keep to that timeline.
-Ask your EmpowerRD advisor for an up-to-date picture of HMRC payout timings.
+After the claim is submitted, HMRC aims to process 95% of claims within 3-4 weeks, however, they do not always keep to that timeline.
+By using EmpowerRD Now you can avoid that wait and receive your R&D credit as soon as your claim is submitted.
+Ask your EmpowerRD advisor for more information.

 You can claim for your current period and two historic financial periods.
-For example, you could claim as late as March 2019 for the financial year that ended on March 2017.
+For example, you could claim as late as March 2021 for the financial year ending on March 2019.

 You can still claim if you have received a grant, however, it will usually mean that some of your claim will be filed through the RDEC scheme.
 The way your R&D tax credit is calculated will depend on the nature of the grant.
 Our team of R&D claims experts can advise you on the appropriate treatment for your specific situation.

-No. The credit can be used in any part of the business.
-HMRC recognises that the best investment for a company can sometimes be in areas other than R&D. Either way, more money is available to innovate.
+No. The credit or tax deduction can be used in any part of the business.
+HMRC recognises that the best investment for a company can sometimes be in areas other than research & development.
+Either way, more money is available to innovate.

 Yes.
 HMRC call it “surrendering” the loss.
 This means that any loss generated can be surrendered for cash received by the scheme.
-In effect, this means that the loss is not carried over to future years, instead you get the cash for it immediately.
+In effect, this means that the loss is not carried over to future years, instead you get the cash for your R&D costs immediately.

 R&D Tax Credits are not clear-cut and the boundaries can change frequently, making it difficult to keep up to date with HMRC’s expectations.
 It’s a relatively complex field where solid understanding and experience makes a difference.
 Most accountants can’t and shouldn’t be expected to be experts in technology, it’s not their job.

-If you’re ever in doubt to see if you’re eligible for R&D Credits, it’s often best to contact a specialist for a free consultation.
+If you’re ever in doubt about whether you’re eligible for R&D Credits, it’s best to contact a specialist for a free consultation.
 We can give you a definitive answer which your accountant may not be able to provide unless they have internal R&D Tax Credits specialists.

 A whole host of industries can claim R&D tax credits.
-Essentially, any company which is solving technical or scientific uncertainty could be eligible to claim back their R&D costs.
+Essentially, any company which is solving scientific or technological uncertainty could be eligible to claim back the costs on their R&D projects.